Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Simulation Study

-We also evaluate the normalized augmented estimators nAGAW, nABAW, and nAIPW under the same simulation configuration; full results are in the supplementary materials.
+We also evaluate the normalized augmented estimators nAGCW, nABCW, and nAIPW under the same simulation configuration; we further conduct sensitivity analyses for all estimators under different hyperparameter choices.
 All augmented estimators exhibit substantially reduced variance and improved coverage.
-We further compare the analytical variance of nGAW and nAGAW with the Monte Carlo (MC) variance (see supplementary materials).
+In addition, we compare the analytical variance of nGCW and nAGCW with the Monte Carlo (MC) variance.
 As the sample size increases, analytical and MC variances converge, and augmentation further sharpens this convergence.
 These results confirm that the analytical variance is a reliable and computationally efficient alternative to MC estimation, particularly when repeated sampling is computationally expensive.
+All results can be found in the supplementary materials~C.

 Overall, Simulation 1 demonstrates that both non-augmented and augmented adaptive weighting estimators provide meaningful variance reduction and improved performance characteristics relative to IPW, while maintaining accurate identification of the optimal treatment regimes.
 These findings indicate that adaptive weighting methods offer a practical and effective approach for improving the stability, accuracy, and overall reliability of estimated dynamic treatment regimes without compromising clinical interpretability.